Grounds for cessation

 In both cases, the change must be of non-temporary nature and there must not exist serious humanitarian reasons preventing return to the country of origin.[2]
 The Qualification Decree states that, even when the situation in the country of origin has changed, the beneficiary of international protection can invoke compelling reasons arising out of previous persecution for refusing to avail him or herself of the protection of the country of nationality not to be returned.[3]

-In practice, Territorial Commissions may express a negative opinion on the renewal of subsidiary protections (ex art.
-14, lett. c, of the legislative decree no. 251 of 2007) recognized by Civil Courts following an appeal, when in disagreement with the orientation of the judicial authority circa the situation of indiscriminate violence in the country of origin of the person, and send instead the documents to the National Asylum Commission for an assessment of the applicability of cessation clauses on the basis of changed circumstances.
-In practice, cessation on the basis of changed circumstances appears to be rarely applied.
+In practice, Territorial Commissions may express a negative opinion on the renewal of subsidiary protections (art.
+14 c, of the legislative decree no. 251 of 2007) recognized by Civil Courts following an appeal, when in disagreement with the orientation of the judicial authority circa the situation of indiscriminate violence in the country of origin of the person, and send instead the documents to the National Asylum Commission for an assessment of the applicability of cessation clauses based on changed circumstances.
+In practice, cessation based on changed circumstances appears to be rarely applied.
 Decree Law 113/2018 has introduced a new provision to the Qualification Decree according to which any return to the country of origin which is not justified by serious and proven reasons is relevant for the assessment of cessation of both refugee status and subsidiary protection.[4]

 The circumstances taken into consideration to assess termination are: frequency of trips to the country of origin; length of stay in the country of origin; place of stay in the country of origin; reasons for travel to the country of origin.[5]